Skip to content

 α(f)k1f+k2f\alpha(f) \approx k_1 \sqrt{f} + k_2 \cdot f

-For a cable run of length LL (in meters), the total channel attenuation is:
+For a cable run of length LL (in meters), your total channel attenuation becomes:

 Atotal=α(fmax)×LA_{\text{total}} = \alpha(f_{\max}) \times L